 2019 Call for Flagship Projects

 STATUS: Call now closed.
 All submissions have been received.
+Find here the List of Projects Approved Under this Call!

 The MPP Flagship Projects are part of a Research and Development initiative under the International Partnerships with Carnegie Mellon University, MIT, and the University of Texas at Austin.
 The Agência Nacional de Inovação (ANI) is the body designated to receive and analyze the projects.
 According to ANI, there are a total of 41 applications (9 MPP specific projects); more than 71 M€ of requested investment (overall); and 184 project promoters—71 of which are companies and 113 are non-corporate entities.
-We will update the website when we have more information about which MPP projects will be selected for funding!

 This article provides guidance only and does not substitute reading the official announcement and support documentation on COMPETE webpage